2025 Classes

 Thursday June 5th thru Sunday June 8th, 2025

 Class availability is subject to change.
 Check back for the latest information.
 See the schedule page for a breakdown of what’s happening when.
-NEED MEETING ROOM MAP Here’s a map of the hotels meeting rooms.
+Here’s a map of the hotels meeting rooms.
 You can click many of the photos below for a larger image.

 Click the Artist name for their BKS profile.
 Click photos for a better view.
 Click the link to the Kaleidoscope Gallery entry for more information about the kaleidoscope. (if the artists has created an entry) You must log in to purchase Expo tickets